Dersim Dağ

-Dersim Dağ (born 2 February 1996, Bismil, Turkey) is a politician of the Peoples Democratic Party (HDP) and a member of the Turkish Parliament.
-With 22 years of age when elected, she was one of the youngest parliamentarians.
+Dersim Dağ (born 2 February 1996) is a politician of the Peoples Democratic Party (HDP) and a member of the Turkish Parliament.
+She was 22 years of age when elected, and at the time was one of the youngest parliamentarians.

 Early life and education

-Dağ was born into a Kurdish family in Bismil and has 12 siblings.
+Dağ was born into a Kurdish family in Aşağıdolay village in Bismil District and has 12 siblings.
 Her father was a farmer.
-In the late 1990s, her family was forced to move Istanbul, where she was grew up.
+In the late 1990s, her family was forced to move Istanbul, where she grew up.
 She studies Kurdish language at the Artuklu University in Mardin.

 Political career

 As to her own account, she was born into a political family and hence became interested in politics at a young age.
 In the parliamentary elections of June 2018, she was elected a Member of the Grand National Assembly of Turkey, representing the HDP for Diyarbakır.
 With both being 22 years of age, Dağ and Rümeysa Kadak of the Justice and Development Party (AKP) were the youngest MPs elected.
 In parliament, she is a member of the education, youth and culture commission.